 Lay the foundation

-COVID-19 accentuated consumer expectations in healthcare.
+COVID-19 increased consumers’ expectations in their healthcare.
 A recent study from Accenture found that based on their experience during the pandemic, 60% of patients want to continue to use technology to communicate with providers and manage future conditions.
 People realize that virtual care is not only convenient — saving time and offering immediate remedies, such as the best course of treatment for a sprained ankle — but a necessity as they choose to stay away from medical facilities due to concerns over the virus.

 Start with an engagement platform that consolidates patient data, like Health Cloud.
 This allows you to connect disparate systems, like electronic medical records (EMR) and front-office systems with contact details and communication preferences, with a single platform.
 An application programming interface (API)-driven approach enables you to see all patient data — clinical, consumer, behavioral — in one place.
-(See it in action here.)
+(See it in action.)